onespeedone/LCNC/readme.txt

 Linuxcnc Stuff

 ## Start here ###

+After installing debian 12 (bookworm) open a terminal and type:

+cd /etc/apt/

+sudo gedit sources.list

+comment out (#) the 2 top lines in the file

 https://drive.google.com/drive/folders/14tM4MHqLw26ebGVavKvTBb3ptx_IIcj5

 **To install Probe Basic from the following .deb packages, you must install all 3 seperately using the following method:**